mrphilipp7/Express-Session-API/README.md

-# API built with Expressjs to communicate with a MongoDB backend.
+# API built with Expressjs to communicate with a mySQL backend.

-This small application is an example of how a user can utilize node frameworks to make a working API with session based authentication.
+This small application is an example of how a user can utilize node frameworks to make a working API with jwt based authentication.

 ## Usage
-Make sure you already have Node.js installed and a MongoDB ready to connect with.
+Make sure you already have Node.js installed and a mysql db ready to connect with.

 1.     npm i
 2.   create your .env file and fill it with
-- MONGODB_URI
+- MYSQL_HOST
-- ACCESS_TOKEN_SECRET
+- MYSQL_USER
-- REFRESH_TOKEN_SECRET
+- MYSQL_PASSWORD
-- NODE_ENV
+- MYSQL_DATABASE
 - ALLOWED_ORIGIN

 ## Features